 An intermediate discrete skills course designed to give intense practice in reading, writing, and grammar.
 Students will read expository pieces requiring the ability to find main ideas and details, make inference, recognize transitional devices, and distinguish levels of generality.
-They will develop the ability to write simple expository paragraphs, with and emphasis on using transitional
+They will develop the ability to write simple expository paragraphs, with and emphasis on using transitional devices to coordinate ideas.
+Lecture.
+Pass/no pass only.
+Not transferable, not degree applicable.

-ENGLISH AS A SECOND LANGUAGE G043 - 3 Units ESL Listening/Speaking, Level 4

-Advisories: ESL G03 | and/or concurrent enrollment in ESL G04 | and/or ESL G042
+ENGLISH AS A SECOND LANGUAGE G043 - 3 Units ESL Listening/Speaking, Level 4 enrollment in ESL G041 and/or ESL G042